 O’Neill has a proprietary “Krypto” technology that lets your knees and shins an added measure of protection for surfing, and diving near rocks.
 The flexibility of the suit is great, and has been rated “DS Ultraflex” for diving.
 Reviews note that it’s comfortable to wear, and easy to put on.
 A lot of suits are tough to put on, but this one has been made to allow for easy management.
 Comfort is important when you are working with wetsuits, and O’Neill has updated their lineup accordingly.

-- Ultraflex Materials for better mobility
+- Seamless underarms for mobility

 Moving forward, you will find that the Bare Women’s 5MM wetsuit is quite good.
 This has been rated to 48 degrees.
 That’s an extreme you may not always get into, but again, better safe than sorry.
 The 7MM mentioned above is not going to give you the same mobility, since this drops 2MM on the thickness.